 The Bleach Component

-As a general rule of thumb, molds thrive in a location where there is a high level of moisture in the air.
+As a general rule of thumb, in the air.
 Given this fact, bleaching might not always work on the complete removal of the mold infestation because these components itself have water as its constituent.
 The several chemicals present in the bleach component, such as chlorine, are also ineffective to permeate through the porous materials of wood, for instance.
 Because mold generally takes its root in these porous materials, the process of bleaching would be virtually incapable of taking care of eradicating the problem from its root.
 Additionally, the ingredients of bleach are highly acidic in nature.
 This would mean that they would be a potential cause of damage to the porous substances and weaken its structure, thereby affecting its durability.

 The Effects Of Bleaching

 It has been stated earlier that bleach is, in fact, an extremely acidic ingredient in itself.
 It is because of this reason that it is likely capable of being detrimental to the surface of home construction materials.
 As an example, we can cite the instance of spraying bleach on drywall which would possibly cause extensive damage to the fabric and lead to eroding the structure and making it feeble.